 A six-figure salary is still a great income, but the quality of life it provides is highly dependent on geography, family size and lifestyle.
 Making a six-figure salary as a single person in Houston is drastically different from raising a family of four on $100,000 in Boston.

 Here are five reasons why that prized income no longer buys the high-end lifestyle it once did.

-The inflation rate was 3.2 percent in 2011 and 2.1 percent in 2012.
-That's significantly lower than sky-high inflation rates of the '70s and '80s, but gas, food prices, college tuition and the cost of health care have taken the biggest bites out of six-figure incomes.
+The latest annual inflation rate is 1.3 percent.
+It was 1.5 percent in 2013, according to the Bureau of Labor Statistics.
+That's well below average, but gas, food prices, college tuition and the cost of health care have taken the biggest bites out of six-figure incomes.
 The latter two, plus the cost of housing, have risen faster than the rate of inflation over the past decade.

-While the cost of everything has gone up, Americans still equate the "six-figure" milestone to wealth and prosperity.
-But according to the Bureau of Labor Statistics inflation calculator, for a person to have the same purchasing power in 2012 as a $100,000 income earner in 1980 did, he or she would need to earn nearly $279,000.
+While the cost of everything has gone up, Americans still equate the six-figure milestone to wealth and prosperity.
+But according to the Bureau of Labor Statistics inflation calculator, for a person to have the same purchasing power in 2014 as a $100,000 income earner in 1980 did, he or she would need to earn nearly $287,000.

 "If $100,000 income doesn't even buy half of what it once did, it makes you wonder about people living on the median income (of $51,939)," says Adam.
 "It underlines the fact that times are getting tougher for everyone."